tphippen/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.1311
 ```

-The percentage of NA values for each date was calcualted.
+The percentage of NA values for each date was calculated.

 ```r